spectreconsole/spectre.console/docs/input/widgets/rule.md

 Title: Rule
 Order: 30
 RedirectFrom: rule
+Description: "The **Rule** class is used to render a horizontal rule (line) to the terminal."
+Highlights:
+    - Custom colors for line and title.
+    - Specify left, center or right aligned title.

 ---

 The `Rule` class is used to render a horizontal rule (line) to the terminal.